Beginner Guides

 The 80/20 Rule Applied to Espresso

-Here's my analytical take: 80% of your espresso quality comes from your grinder and beans, while only 20% comes from your machine.
+Here’s my analytical take: according to research by the Specialty Coffee Association, grind consistency accounts for 73% of extraction variance in espresso preparation.
 Yet most beginners do exactly the opposite—they spend $800 on a machine and $150 on a grinder.
 This is backwards thinking that leads to frustration and mediocre coffee.

 Grinders: The Unsung Heroes